 Of course, the notion of a stoic personality trait is historically derived from the impression people have of ancient Stoic philosophy.
 However, it’s only very loosely related and in some important ways actually runs quite contrary to what Stoicism teaches, as we’ll see.
 They’re definitely not the same thing, nor is stoicism necessarily a part of Stoicism.
 Failing to distinguish between them has therefore caused a lot of confusion about Stoic philosophy to spread on the Internet.

-This isn’t unusual.
+This mix up between stoicism and Stoicism isn’t unusual.
 Many Greek philosophical terms have been caricatured over the centuries and so we normally distinguish between the modern term and original meaning by capitalizing the latter, because it’s a proper noun.
 For example,

 - epicurean is not the same as Epicurean